Show All Answers

 If you employ landscapers, please make sure that they are aware of Winnetka’s leaf blower ordinance.
 Violators will be ticketed.
 Please contact the Winnetka Police Department non-emergency phone number, 847-501-6034, with any questions.

-Winnetka’s leaf blower restrictions do not apply to golf course lawn upkeep activities, to employees of the Village working on road maintenance, or to electric leaf blowers plugged into normal electric outlets, or to battery-powered leaf blowers.
+Winnetka’s leaf blower restrictions do not apply to golf course lawn upkeep activities, to employees of the Village working on road maintenance, to electric leaf blowers plugged into normal electric outlets, or to battery-powered leaf blowers.

 A Certificate of Appropriateness of Design must be issued by the Design Review Board prior to any external architectural feature changes, including awnings, storefronts, painting, landscaping, and certain signage for commercial, multi-family or institutional buildings.
 Single-family homes are not required to obtain a Certificate of Appropriateness.
 Email Christopher Marx or call at 847-716-3587 with any questions regarding certificate of appropriateness applications.